Matt Duhamel’s Biography: From Inmate to Award Winning Filmmaker

 Frustrated, Matt decided to start his own TV show project, a late (very late, 2am!) night talk show that was featured on Utah’s UPN affiliate.
 Just as the new TV show gained momentum, everything came crashing down for Matt…

 In 2006, Matt was arrested for child and teen modeling websites that contained sexually explicit material.
 Though non-nude in nature, according to the Federal Court, the photos contained inappropriate clothing and posing for the age of the models.
-Matt was officially charged with three sex offenses in 2007 and was incarcerated through January, 2012.
+Matt was officially charged a computer related sex offense in 2007 and was incarcerated through January, 2012.

 Feeling like he had finally found his life’s calling, “The Forgiveness Journey”, a documentary on the process of forgiveness was released on February 25, 2015 at the Broadway Centre Cinemas to a crowd of over 125 people in downtown Salt Lake City.
 Owning up to his sex offense in the film, Matt talked about his own story and the loss of his relationship with his daughter due to his arrest and conviction.
 Stories of people who were also struggling with forgiveness were also featured, along with interviews from spiritual leaders, authors, and doctors.
 The 73-minute documentary is currently being considered for distributors and film festivals across the country.

 In 2016, Matt recognized the immediate need for prison reform, awareness on post-prison issues, the effects of incarceration on families and children, and the ever growing sex offender registry in America.
 Solitary Nation, a podcast focusing on these important issues, is an interview style currently on it’s third season.
 With past interviews from marathon runner, Charlie Engle, Khalil A. Cumberbatch from Just Leadership USA, and national public speaker, Frank King, the podcast is an important media tool not only promoting change, but positive, post prison stories.